SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Life Alert Help Button

-When you add it all up, we think Life Alert is a reputable option when it comes to reliability, but if you’re looking to save money, we’d recommend a brand like Bay Alarm Medical for more budget-friendly peace of mind.
+When you add it all up, Life Alert is a solid option when it comes to reliability and pedigree.
+If you’re looking to save money, though, you should check out our review of Bay Alarm Medical.
+They offer peace of mind with more budget-friendly options.

 FYI: Life Alert’s equipment has an extended battery life of up to 10 years,3 so you don’t have to worry about charging your devices.
 Batteries will be replaced by Life Alert if they ever stop working.